HISPANIC HERITAGE MONTH

 Hispanic people make up about 19% of the U.S. population but face a disproportionately higher risk for diabetes, obesity, high blood pressure and other health conditions that could lead to heart disease and organ failure.
 Hispanics or Latinos are 1.3 times as likely as non-Hispanics/Latinos to develop kidney failure.

-Every 8 minutes, another individual is added to the national transplant waiting list, while an average of 16 people die a day while waiting for a transplant.
+Every 8 minutes, another individual is added to the national transplant waiting list, while an average of 13 people die each day while waiting for a transplant.

 Although organs are not matched according to race/ethnicity, and people of different races frequently match one another, all individuals waiting for an organ transplant will have a better chance of receiving one of it there are large numbers of donors from their racial/ethnic background.
 This means that greater donor diversity can help increase access to transplantation for everyone.